NoeBerdoz/odoo14-dev/learn_odoo.md

 </odoo>
 ```

-## Settings permissions
+## Security Settings
+You can define users/groups permissions on records/views

-Add base rules in a xml
+Add base rules in a xml:
 ```
 <?xml version="1.0" encoding="UTF-8" ?>
 <!-- Security rules -->